goombalab/goombalab.github.io/_posts/2025-07-11-hnet-future.md

 #### Speculative decoding + H-Net is redundant
 One can take this a step further and ask: what happens if we combine speculative decoding to try to speed up an H-Net?
-In the *ideal* case of speculative decoding, what might happen is:
+In an *idealized* case of speculative decoding, what might happen is:
 1. The small model (an auxiliary draft model) takes a few steps, say $k$, and proposes a number of tokens.
 2. The large model (H-Net) does a forward pass on these $k$ tokens.
 Suppose that $k$ lines up with the next chunk: then this amounts to
     - $1$ parallel pass (over $k$ tokens) of the H-Net's encoder/decoder networks, and